 Dr. Reich co-directs the Toronto GN Registry, and established the first national network to study GN.
 She has contributed to more than 120 peer-reviewed publications, including the International Society of Nephrology guidelines for treatment of GN.
 She is passionate about educating the next generation of clinicians and researchers and she served as co-director of the American Society of Nephrology annual GN course.
 She is most proud of the cohort of post-graduate trainees she has mentored to establish independent careers as expert clinicians and researchers across Canada, the US and in international centres including India, Thailand and Australia.

-Dr. David Tang-Wai is an associate professor in neurology and geriatric medicine at the University of Toronto.
+Dr. David Tang-Wai is a professor in neurology and geriatric medicine at the University of Toronto.
 He received his MD degree from McGill University.
 He completed his neurology residency and behavioral neurology fellowship at the Mayo Clinic.

 Dr. Tang-Wai is the co-director of University Health Network Memory Clinic, former program director of the adult neurology residency program at UofT, and currently the Department Division Director for the Division of Neurology.
 He is also an active member of the Toronto Dementia Research Alliance.
 He has received multiple teaching awards and nominations from undergraduate and postgraduate trainees.
 Dr. Tang-Wai's research interests include the progressive aphasias, the atypical presentations of Alzheimer's disease – especially posterior cortical atrophy, normal pressure hydrocephalus, and the autoimmune encephalitis.